Precious-3/precious-desu/README.md

 ### Meow everyone!! 😽
-  Why are you here? anyways.
-However, this is all about me. <3
+  Why are you here?
+Anyways, this is all about me. <3

 ## :sparkles: Highlights